Will you get in? 2024 Queens Chances Calculator | CampusReel

 The table below summarizes what you need to get into Queens.

-For a more detailed breakdown of Queens University of Charlotte admissions requirements read here.
+For a more detailed breakdown of CUNY Queens College admissions requirements read here.

 |School Average